-US-Iran tension: 80 ‘American terrorists’ killed in missile attack in Iraq, say state media
+As Iran-US conflict escalates, Indian Navy deploys warships in the Gulf region

-However, hours after the attack, US President Donald Trump said “all is well”.
-The aviation authority in US banned carriers from flying over the airspace in Iran, Iraq and the Gulf of Oman.
+US President Donald Trump said no Americans were harmed in the attacks Tehran launched on two US bases in Iraq earlier in the day in retaliation against last week’s assassination of its top military commander Qassem Soleimani.
+Trump announced “additional punishing sanctions” on Iran, and reiterated that Tehran would not be allowed to build a nuclear weapon.

-The escalation in tension between the US and Iran affected the global stock market badly.
-Oil prices, on the other hand, shot up.
+Meanwhile, Iran’s envoy to India Ali Chegeni said the development of the Chabahar port would not be impeded by the current situation.
+He also said Iran would welcome any peace initiative by India to defuse tensions with the United States.

-India, meanwhile, advised its citizens to avoid all non-essential travel to Iraq.
+Earlier in the day, India advised its citizens to avoid all non-essential travel to Iraq.
 The Ministry of External Affairs also advised Indians in Iraq to stay alert and avoid travel within the country.
-The ministry said India’s embassy in Baghdad and the consulate in Irbil would continue to function normally.

 Live updates